FloreaCostinMario/MoveRo/ADD_OPERATORS.md

         "android": "ro.stbsa",
         "ios": null
     },
-    "optional": {} //Optional parameters which can be used in future if needed },
+    "optional": { //Optional parameters which can be used in future if needed "note": "Acest operator arata si datele pentru metrou." // Notes which can be used to discribe issues with implementation, sites or other miscelanious things.
+    }
+},
 ```